 - high capacity harvesting: 14 m³ / 18.3 yd³ per trailer.
 Sargaboat can harvest 98m3 for a day work of 8:00 hours

 - non-stop working thanks to his trailers.
-He only needs 10 minutes to switch the trailer
+It only needs 5 minutes to switch a full trailer by an empty trailer

 - cockpit at the front: excellent visibility

 - low center of gravity: good stability at sea

 - best harvesting system: arms and position of the conveyor belt

 - especially designed to work along a floating net, a dock etc.